hyunjunian/Poor-Charlie-s-Almanack/en.md

 And I fondly recall Talk Three’s emphasis on both the life-handling lessons I learned from my father’s friend, Grant McFayden, and one teaching method I learned from my father.
 I owe a lot to these long-dead predecessors, and if you like *Poor Charlie’s Almanack,* so do you.

+## Talk 4: Practical Thought about Practical Thought?

+*An Informal Talk, July 20, 1996*

 In this talk, Charlie explains how he makes decisions and solves problems by taking us step by step through a diverse set of mental models.
 He presents a case study that asks rhetorically how the listener would go about producing a $2 trillion business from scratch, using as his example Coca-Cola.
 Naturally he has his own solution, apt to strike you as both brilliant and perceptive.

 Charlie’s case study leads him to a discussion of academia’s failures and its record of having produced generations of sloppy decision-makers.
 For this problem, he has other solutions.